stefanmm/saznajnovoapp/README.md

 # saznajnovoapp
-This is my first Vue.js, so feel free to improve it.
+This is my first Vue.js app, so feel free to improve it.
 Thank you! :)

 ## Features :cake:
 - Vue.js V2